cloudmesh-community/fa18-523-57/project-report/report.md

 ## Technologies Used

 1. Python is an object-oriented programming language we have utilized in this project [@fa18-523-57-Python].
 2. The data is being stored on an Microsoft Azure Cosmos DB [@fa18-523-57-Azure] instance and we will be using Mongo API to connect and retrieve the data.
+The data is stored in the cloud, we are using and instance of Microsoft Cosmos DB, a NoSQL database, for storage.
+The output of our visualization is shown on jupyter notebook.
 3. Matplotlib is a 2D visualization library containing a module plotly which gives us publication ready images and we aim to utilize this library to show basic correlation between attributes [@fa18-523-57-matplotlib].
 4. Seaborn is a visualization tool based on Matplotlib used to draw attractive statistical plots and we aim to show the change in number of storms per year and other advanced correlations between different attributes [@fa18-523-57-Seaborn].
 5. Folium is an interactive mapping tool which plots the data on a map based on the latitude and longitude values [@fa18-523-57-Folium].

-The data is stored in the cloud, we are using and instance of Microsoft Cosmos DB, a NoSQL database, for storage.
-The output of our visualization is shown on jupyter notebook.

 ## Visualization

-This section will contain visualizations of the data and the inferences we draw from them.
-This section will mostly be data analysis.
-Here are few questions we hope to answer with our analysis of the data.
+This section contains visualizations of the data and the inferences we draw from them and mostly contains our analysis and inferences from them.
+We attempt to answer a few research question through these visualizations.

 1. We start with the basic relationship between the number of unique storms per Year